 By Michael Solomon, 10x Management Co-Founder

 As the founder of 10x Management, the world’s first tech talent agency, I am often asked by customers to discuss the benefits and risks of hiring remote workers.
-It is a really fantastic question and one worth examining from two perspectives.
-First, from the perspective of the organization looking to hire remote workers.
-And second, from the perspective of workers.
 While a lot of myths exist about the advantages and disadvantages of telecommuting, in my experience, as economics and technology continue to converge, remote work is an increasingly reliable and essential tool for raising productivity for both an organization and an employee.

 More Access to the Best Talent

-One of the most overlooked advantages to hiring remote workers is the immediate expansion of talent to which your organization has access.
+One of the most overlooked advantages to hiring remote workers is the immediate expansion of their talent pool.
 Rather than hiring the best person located near your office, you can now hire the best qualified person for the job (for more on this and how to manage 10x-level talent, check out our upcoming book, Game Changer).

 Greg Baker, CFO of Logicalis, states, “It is clearly a competitive advantage to employ the very best people, but it’s usually impossible to find them all in just one town or city.
 Extending the telework option removes geography as a limiting factor and allows you to attract the very best talent wherever they are.
 Being able to telework has also become a must-have especially for a younger generation of workers who have grown up with smartphones and social networking.”